BackBack

 • Knowledge transfer: From the Safeguard Engineering team to the client, improving their overall OME competence.

-Our client benefited from our detailed understanding of the stakeholder community, and with their permission, we engaged with all relevant stakeholders, from Ship Staff through to the Regulator to maximise benefit of the programme.
+Our client benefited from our vast maritime military experience, our detailed understanding of the initial challenge and a close relationship with the stakeholder community.
+With the clients’ permission, we engaged with all relevant stakeholders, from Ship’s Staff to the Naval Authority and Regulator to maximise benefit to the programme.
 We pride ourselves on our ability to provide our clients with cost-effective, value-adding advice and guidance whilst reducing our reliance on them for information.
 It is this kind of legacy that we like to leave with our clients, knowing that we can be trusted with a complex challenge and deliver an innovative solution that not only meets the requirement but allows the client’s team to be more resilient and capable in the future.

 See More Case Studies